 The company adopted these amendments from 1 April 2021 and they were applied prospectively from that date.
 There were no financial instruments held currently by the company that directly reference LIBOR.
-Our current portfolio of derivatives consist of those in a designated hedge relationship (cross-currency interest rate swaps).
+Our current portfolio of derivatives consist of those in a designated hedge relationship (cross-currency interest rate swaps) and those not designated in a hedge relationship (our CPI swaps).
 The cross-currency interest rate swaps and underlying hedged items designated in hedge relationships all pay/receive fixed rates of interest, so there was no impact in this context.
 However, the valuation of our derivatives have been updated following the LIBOR transition, owing to changes in the market convention of arriving at a discounted fair value.